seismopy/opsdata/README.md

 # opsdata

-This is a template for creating ObsPlus datasets.
-It allows you to share datasets, or instructions to download datasets, with others simply and easily.
+This is a template for creating [ObsPlus](www.github.com/niosh-mining/obsplus) datasets.
+It allows you to share datasets, or instructions for downloading datasets, with others simply and easily.
 Without much effort you can even make them pip-installable.

 In order to proceed you need to first download cookiecutter: